soleneferon/my_own_repo_emissions_solene/README.md

 I learned to
-1. get a domain and a web host provider
+1. get a domain and a web host provider [Link](https://no.godaddy.com/) to see the different options and the prices Easier solution is to go on a webhost provider
+- Web host: you can create website from webhost, [Link](https://my.bluehost.com/web-hosting/cplogin)
+- Domain host: provide a domain name, URL, the specific name that end with .com and redirect the customer with easy name to a specific IP adress

 2. sync your app to your domain URL

 ## Section 2: Different methodologies to calculate CO2 emissions